julianandrews/adventofcode/2022/README.md

 ## Thoughts

-As always, my top priorities were correctness and clarity, though for the first time I set myself a goal of getting sub-1s all-parts runtime on my computer.
+As always, my top priorities were correctness and clarity, though for the first time I set myself a goal of getting sub-1s all-parts runtime on my computer, and I managed less than half that, so I'm pretty happy!

 I leaned heavily into Rust's type system this year, sometimes going a little overboard with the parsing, but it's really satisfying to have data types that